-Following a motion by Mr. Keenan and seconded by Vice-Chair Nabell the minutes from the February 25, 2020 meeting minutes were unanimously approved.
+Following a motion by Mr. Waddell and seconded by Mr. Keenan the minutes from the April 27, 2021 minutes were unanimously approved.

-Chairman Moore informed Board members that the applicant from the second case on today's agenda is present to request a continuance of the case hearing.
+Chairman Moore informed Board members that the applicant from the first case on today's agenda is present to request a second continuance; the first of which was granted at the April 27, 2021 meeting.